Drop Dead Fred: Critical response

+Metacritic, which uses a weighted average, assigned the a score of 25 out of 100, based on 19 critics, indicating "generally unfavorable" reviews.

 Gene Siskel gave the film zero stars and said "This is easily one of the worst films I've ever seen."
 Film critic Johanna Steinmetz suggested that its premise was inspired by children with imaginary friends who later develop dissociative identity disorder.
 Peter Freedman of the Radio Times called it a "largely uninteresting and unfunny comedy", adding, "It's a nice idea, but it falls between all available stools and ends up as a mess on the floor thanks to the poor execution.
 It's particularly irritating if you've seen the much better Harvey."
 Angie Errigo of Empire magazine wrote, "There is scarcely a laugh to be had unless you are six years old or immoderately fond of such wheezes as depositing dog poop on a white carpet."

-Retrospective reviews continued to pan the film for being anything but funny.
-In a 2002 review published by astralresearch.org, composer Carl Schroeder saw no humour in the comedy, writing that the lead character's "psychic crisis is poignantly realistic...the creature who is visible only to the woman is like a poltergeist energy of her repressed self, a problematic ego container into which her powers of assertion and creativity were poured and stored."
 Writing for Entertainment Weekly in 2009, Margaret Lyons asked, "Is it supposed to be hilarious, or a really, really depressing story about the long-term effects of emotional abuse?"
 Leonard Maltin stated, "Phoebe Cates' appealing performance can't salvage this putrid mess...recommended only for people who think nose-picking is funny."

-Despite being a critical failure, the film has gained some status as a cult film, though still noted for being "rife with hypocrisy".
+Despite being a critical failure, the film has gained some status as a cult film.
 Writing for The Daily Telegraph in 2021, Alexander Larman praised the film, calling it "a sophisticated and ahead-of-its-time black comic exploration of anxiety and depression."

 Legacy

 Universal had made plans to produce a remake of Drop Dead Fred in the late 2000s and early 2010s.
 Comedian Russell Brand was set to portray the eponymous character with Land of the Lost screenwriter Dennis McNicholas and producer Marc Platt also reportedly involved.
-Development of the film would be quietly cancelled following the poor reception to Arthur, another remake starring Brand in the title role.
+Development of the film was quietly cancelled following the poor reception to Arthur, another remake starring Brand in the title role.

 Drop Dead Fred is a frequent topic of conversation for the podcast How Did This Get Made?, which had one of its more popular episodes dedicated to debating it.
 Podcast co-hosts June Diane Raphael and Jason Mantzoukas were positive towards the film, with Raphael even calling it one of her favorite films, while fellow co-host Paul Scheer and guest Casey Wilson were critical of it.

-Comparisons were drawn between the similar premises of Drop Dead Fred and the 2024 fantasy film IF, directed by and starring John Krasinski, ahead of the latter's release.
-When confronted on this, Krasinski stated he was aware of and liked Drop Dead Fred, but denied any direct connection or inspiration.
+Comparisons were drawn between the similar premises of Drop Dead Fred and the 2024 fantasy film IF, directed by and starring John Krasinski, ahead of its release.
+When asked about this, Krasinski stated he was aware of and liked Drop Dead Fred, but denied any direct connection or inspiration.